 This class is designed to enable students to analyze the role of social media in society.
 We will look at the social consequences and political implications of social media, as well as its/their role in the broader media landscape.
 The overarching goal is to develop the theoretical tools and critical perspective to interrogate the social media that saturate our lives.
-Sophomore status or permission of instructor.
+Prerequisites: COM 105 and COM 120.
+Offered alternate spring semesters.